MaibornWolff/SecObserve/docs/getting_started/upgrading.md

 * There will be specific upgrade instructions if necessary, e.g. when there are new configuration parameters.

+## Release 1.38.0

+**Noteable change**

+* Microsoft is rotating the root certificate for the flexible Azure Database for MySQL see [https://learn.microsoft.com/en-us/azure/mysql/flexible-server/concepts-root-certificate-rotation](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/concepts-root-certificate-rotation).
+This release contains the new certificates.

-## Release 1.37.1
+## Release 1.37.0

 **Breaking changes**

-* The API for `license_components` has been changed, due to the rename of the existing license fields to `imported_declared_license_...` in https://github.com/MaibornWolff/SecObserve/pull/3229
+* The API for `license_components` has been changed, due to the rename of the existing license fields to `imported_declared_license_...` in [https://github.com/MaibornWolff/SecObserve/pull/3229](https://github.com/MaibornWolff/SecObserve/pull/3229).

 ## Release 1.30.0